 Now, it’s not just about the verb “to be.”
 Other verbs get in on the act too, typically by using their simple past tense form to signal present unreality after as if.

-• Analysis: Does he actually understand it?
+- Example: Your friend is strutting around, acting like he knows everything about quantum physics after watching one documentary.
+You might mutter: “He talks as if he - understoodthe entire theory.”- Analysis: Does he actually understand it?
 Probably not.
-The situation is likely unreal or at least highly doubtful.
-Using the simple past understood signals this hypothetical nature.
+The situation is likely unrealor at least highly doubtful.
+Using the simple pastunderstoodsignals this hypothetical nature.
 If you believed he genuinely understood, you might say “He talks like someone who understands the theory.”

-• Analysis: Does his life actually depend on sock organization?
-Highly unlikely! 😂 The past tense depended highlights the exaggerated, hypothetical comparison.
+- Analysis: Does his life actually depend on sock organization?
+Highly unlikely! 😂 The past tense

 Why Bother?
 What’s the Point?